 If you plan to drive dirt roads in Death Valley National Park, or the Mojave National Preserve, consider renting a 4WD high-clearance vehicle.
 Breakdowns in the desert can be expensive and time-consuming to fix.

-Check out Discover Cars for your car rental.
-They scour multiple providers to get the best price and find one with the lowest one-way rental surcharge if there is one.
+Consider Discover Cars for your car rental.
+They scour multiple providers, both budget and brand, to get the best price and find one with the lowest one-way rental surcharge if there is one.

 Remember to Fill Up